-Karkonosze National Park and surrounding area, south western Poland
+Karkonosze National Park and surrounding area, Poland

 The Karkonosze National Park in south eastern Poland covers the northern slopes of the Karkonosze Mountains, the largest range of the Sudetes, a mountain system shared by the Czech Republic and Poland with its highest peak Śnieżka (1,603 m).
 It belongs among the most valuable landscapes and natural regions in Central Europe.
 The area is known for its high biodiversity in four altitudinal vegetation belts, from sub-montane to alpine.
 The mountains constitute a kind of ecological island of arctic and alpine ecosystems whose counterparts are found in the Alps and north and north-west Scandinavia.
 In Karkonosze National Park the highest mountain belts: sub-alpine and alpine are especially valuable and are under strict protection.